gbiagini97/SSRI/Sicurezza_web_mobile/swm-project/vault/README.md

 existing unseal keys shares.
 See "vault operator rekey" for more information.
 ```

+The `root key ceremony` implies the distribution of unseal keys as per logged instructions.
+At first startup and every time the server is restarted it will automatically seal.

 In order to unseal Vault we should use at least 3 keys via:
 ```sh
 vault operator unseal <Unseal-Key-X>